 Just like cold smoking, in hot smoking the meat is also hanged and then smoked.
 Hanging it makes it develop a pellicle.
 The main difference between cold and hot smoking is the temperature used when smoking.
-In hot smoking, the temperature ranges between 52°C and 80°C, that is 126-176°F. Although, hot smoking is generally followed by cooking, hot smoked food are already edible.
+In hot smoking, the temperature ranges between 52°C and 80°C, that is 126-176°F. Although, hot smoking is generally followed by some other kind of primitive cooking, hot smoked food are already edible.
 At that temperature, the meat is cooked, moist, flavored and can be eaten as long as it was smoked evenly.

 This is when you combine smoking with baking or roasting.
 The optimum temperature of smoke baking/roasting is about 121°C. It can be referred to as barbecuing, pit roasting or pit baking.
 To smoke your meat this way, you need a smoke roaster.
 Other things you can use include the barbecue pit, closed wood fire or masonry oven.
 You could also improvise with other ovens as long as the temperature can get as high as 121°C.

 You could also do smoke baking/roasting in your oven.
 You only have to place a pan filled with hardwood chips beneath the meat in the oven.
 As the temperature rises, the chips would begin to smolder and the smoke would envelop your meat.

 Wherever you choose to do this, always ensure proper ventilation in other to avoid poisoning from carbon monoxide.